Firefighters turning corner in northern California's big Rocky blaze

 LOS ANGELES The battle to tame California's fiercest wildfire this year, the big Rocky blaze north of Napa Valley wine country, neared a turning point on Thursday as ground crews fighting the flames for an eighth day steadily extended their control lines.

-The containment level for the blaze, a measure of how much of its perimeter has been firmly enclosed within fire breaks hacked through unburned vegetation, rose to 45 percent on Thursday evening - more than double what it was two days earlier.
+The containment level for the blaze, a measure of how much of its perimeter has been firmly enclosed within fire breaks hacked through unburned vegetation by firefighters, rose to 40 percent on Thursday - double what it was two days earlier.

 Fire crews had made significant headway since Tuesday after triple-digit temperatures abated and humidity rose.